-This rule proposes to approve all of the Council's recommendations for habitat management.
-Coastwide, the Council recommends an additional closure of over 12,000 square miles (31,000 square km) of the EEZ and reopening over 200 square miles (518 square km) of the EEZ to bottom trawl gear, which adversely affects groundfish EFH.
-The newly recommended closures would protect a variety of ocean floor types (substrates) designated as groundfish EFH, and include areas designated as habitat areas of particular concern.
-In particular, closed areas would protect submarine canyons, seamounts, methane seeps, deep-sea corals as well as stationary threedimensional invertebrates like sponges and corals.
-These substrates are associated with groundfish.
-For example, statistical analysis of underwater video research indicates that groundfish are much more likely to be seen in areas with sponges than without.
+This final rule closes over 12,000 square miles (31,000 square km) of the exclusive economic zone (EEZ) and reopens over 200 square miles (518 square km) of the EEZ to bottom trawl gear, which adversely affects groundfish EFH.
+The new closures protect a variety of ocean floor types (substrates) designated as groundfish EFH, and include areas designated as habitat areas of particular concern.
+In particular, these closed areas protect submarine canyons, seamounts, methane seeps, deep-sea corals as well as stationary threedimensional invertebrates like sponges and corals.
 Revisions to existing EFH conservation areas expand closures to protect important habitat features, but reopen habitats with lower sensitivity and faster recovery to disturbance.
-Impacts to fishing communities are anticipated to be minimal, because very little fishing effort occurs in the areas to be closed (less than 2 percent of the total groundfish landings and revenues on either a coastwide or port-group level).
-Overall, the Council's recommendation, in combination with existing habitat management measures that remain unchanged, minimizes the adverse effects of fishing on groundfish EFH while mitigating negative socioeconomic effects to fishing communities.
+Impacts to fishing communities are anticipated to be minimal, because very little fishing effort occurred in the closed areas (less than 2 percent of the total groundfish landings and revenues on either a coastwide or port-group level).
+Overall, this final rule, in combination with existing habitat management measures that remain unchanged, minimizes the adverse effects of fishing on groundfish EFH while mitigating negative socioeconomic effects to fishing communities.